matrix-org/matrix-spec-proposals/proposals/3911-linking-media-to-events.md

    Such events must each use a different copy of the media item, in the same way as the "media copy" API described above.

-5. Backwards compatibility mechanisms
+6. Backwards compatibility mechanisms

-   a.
-Backwards compatibility with older servers: if a client or requesting server receives a 404 error with a non-JSON response, or a 400 error with `{"errcode": "M_UNRECOGNIZED"}`, in response to a request to one of the new endpoints, they may retry the request using the original endpoint.

-   b.
-Backwards compatibility with older clients and federating servers: servers may for a short time choose to allow unauthenticated access via the deprecated endpoints, even for restricted media.
+   For backwards compatibility with older clients and requesting servers: servers may for a short time choose to allow unauthenticated access via the deprecated `/_matrix/media/v3` endpoints, even for restricted media.

-6. URL preview
+7. URL preview

    The
    [`/preview_url`](https://spec.matrix.org/v1.4/client-server-api/#get_matrixmediav3preview_url)